josaraviam/ordinary4thRevolution/README.md

 - Ensure database user has read/write permissions

 ### "Module not found" errors:
-- Ensure virtual environment is activated
+- Ensure virtual environment is activated (and that you are using it to avoid conflicts)
 - Run `pip install -r requirements.txt` again
 - Try `pip install --upgrade pip` first